-Covid-19: School attendance at lowest level of academic year in late January
+Covid-19: Number of pupils in schools drops as Omicron spreads

 Just under one in every 10 teachers on average was also absent for Covid-related reasons over the week 24 to 28 January.

-That is according to data on the attendance of the school workforce, which is also published by DE.
+That is according to data on the attendance of the school workforce, which is also published by the Department of Education.

 The absence rate for classroom assistants was slightly higher, although about one in every 20 teachers and a similar proportion of classroom assistants was out of school for non-Covid reasons.